ricardoom/dominotrono/content/about/cv.md

 ## Skills and Expertise

-- Code: HTML / CSS / Javascript / git
+- Code: HTML / CSS / Sass / Javascript / SVG / git
-- Design: Adobe CS / Sketch
+- Design: Figma / Adobe Illustrator / XD / Sketch
 - UX: Wire-framing / Prototyping / Responsive Design / Accessibility
-- Methods: Agile / Data Driven / User Testing
-- Static Site Generator Hugo
+- Frameworks & Libraries: Hugo / React / NextJS / Gatsby / Tailwind

-## Professional Accomplishments:
+## Professional Accomplishments

-### Freelance Designer and Developer, Brooklyn NY,  2018 - 2021
+### Freelance Designer and Developer, Brooklyn NY, Los Angeles CA,  2018 - Present

-**Decolonizing New Mexico**
+#### StableHouse.io

+- Tasked with building out the new company's marketing website with Gatsby, React, Tailwind and TypeScript.

+#### Decolonizing New Mexico

 - Design and development of fully functional website

-- Technologies used include, Hugo, Netlify, Forestry.io
+- Site built with Hugo, Deployed to  Netlify, and content managed with Forestry.io

 - All design and prototyping work completed in Adobe XD

-**Il Nido at the Alki Homestead, Seattle WA, 2018 - 2020**
+#### Nido at the Alki Homestead, Seattle WA, 2018 - 2020

-- End to end project development and execution

-- Designed and developed the website for a new restaurant concept and location
+- End to end project design, development and execution small business brochure website for a new restaurant concept and location

+- Site designed in Sketch, developed with Gulp JS, HTML, Sass

 - Consultation, Development, User Experience Design, Branding Strategy

-**FYLE**
+#### FYLE

+- Wire frames and prototypes built in Sketch and Illustrator.

--
+- User work flow design

+- Initial visual design / look and feel

+#### Acqwash

+- Wire framing, Visual Design, UX Design

 ### New York Public Library, New York, NY 2015 – 2018

-**Product Design and Development**
+#### Product Design and Development

 - Successfully oversaw a diverse range of web and interface design projects from concept, prototype to production.